Juggernaut-Sec/Active-Directory-Scripts/README.md

 # Active-Directory-Scripts

-When I find em and I use em...
-I share em :)
+When I find em', create em', and use em'...
+I share em' :)